MohamedAyman04/Notaphone/README.md

     - Name: dropAllTables
     - Input:Nothing
     - output:Nothing
   - ~d) Drop all implemented stored procedures (except this one), functions and views that you implemented in this milestone.
-(Abdelhamid)~
+(Abdelhamid)~ TO BE REVISED
     - ~Type: stored procedure~
     - ~Name: dropAllProceduresFunctionsViews~
     - ~Input:Nothing~